rnjhnd/java-design-patterns-portfolio/04-facade-design-pattern/hotel-management-system/README.md

 ## 📋 Overview

-The Hotel Management Facade provides a single, simplified interface (`FrontDesk`) for accessing various hotel services including valet parking, housekeeping, and luggage cart services.
+The Hotel Management System provides a single, simplified interface (`FrontDesk`) for accessing various hotel services including valet parking, housekeeping, and luggage cart services.
 Instead of clients needing to interact with each service subsystem directly, they can use the facade to access all services through a clean, high-level API.

 ## 🏗️ Architecture